Selecting and Installing Trim Tabs

-Trim tabs let you optimize your boat’s trim, its fore and aft and athwartships attitude in the water, to adapt to changing weather and sea conditions and to improve its ride and handling.
-You can control bow attitude, just like with power trim, but electric and hydraulic trim tabs also let you dial-in side-to-side control to compensate for uneven weight distribution, even at low speeds.
+Trim tabs are used to adjust a powerboat’s trim—its fore, aft and athwartships attitude in the water—for optimum performance in changing sea conditions and to improve its ride and handling.
+You can control bow attitude, just like with power trim, but electric and hydraulic trim tabs enable side-to-side adjustment to compensate for uneven weight distribution, even at low speeds.
 Regardless of your boat size, speed, or shape, trim tabs will improve performance and comfort.

 Increased performance: Most boats are designed to plane at a particular speed and weight distribution.
 When weight increases, or speed decreases, the stern settles down and fuel economy suffers.
 Trim tabs counteract this tendency and allow the boat to achieve its most efficient attitude whatever the weight or speed.